When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

 Boutique giveaways are a promotional tactic used to acquire new customers and engage with existing ones, all while building brand awareness and growing your business.

 The benefits extend beyond the event’s buzz.
 Boutique giveaways are great for capturing consumer data, such as email addresses and demographic information, and can serve as the groundwork for building relationships with your customer base.

 Why are boutique giveaways important?

 Boutique giveaways are a fun, engaging, and cost-effective way to interact with your potential and existing customers.
-And because you set the rules, you have the flexibility to spend as much or as little as you want, both on the prize itself and the marketing efforts behind your boutique giveaway.
+And because you set the rules, you can spend as much or as little as you want on the prize itself and the marketing efforts behind your boutique giveaway.
 Results vary, but when done right, they can reap serious rewards—and there are various data to prove it:

 - On average, 34% of new customers are acquired through contest efforts

 - 94.6% of people share the contest after entering, improving brand awareness and advocacy